Martha Johnson MEd. Life Journey Guide

 My specialty, no matter the topic under consideration, is less the teaching of “how-tos” and more the posing of critical questions.
 I listen to your answers and provide support as you explore, and honor, your own answers to the very questions that are highlighted in this book.
 Because… your own wisdom is your very best resource for making sense of your life journey, past, present, and future.

 Where have you been…?
 Where do you want to go …?

 • How do you want to “be”…?
 What’s the hesitation?

 With clarity about where you’ve been, and what you want, and the willingness to grapple honestly with the perceived obstacles, everything in life becomes easier to accomplish.
 In addition, life becomes even more graceful when the answers to those questions are infused with passion, a good dose of courage, and enriched by natural talents.

 I was 70 when I first wrote and self published this book in 2010.
-The latest update, with a new chapter, a new epilogue, more current resources and many formats for e-book purchase, was accomplished in April 2017.
+The LATEST VERSION, with a new chapter, a new epilogue, more current resources, and many formats for e-book purchase, was accomplished in April 2017.
 Here’s why I care about this book: